visit-dav/visit/src/doc/building_visit/Advanced_Usage.rst

   env PAR_COMPILER=mpicc ./build_visit3_3_3 --server-components-only --mesa --icet

 This will do a basic build, but will probably not include the IO libraries you need (unless you only need VTK).
-You can specify any needed libraries individually, eg  ``--hdf5 --netcdf --conduit --mfem`` to add HDF5, NetCDF, Conduit and Mfem IO libraries.
+You can specify any needed libraries individually, e.g.  ``--hdf5 --netcdf --conduit --mfem`` to add HDF5, NetCDF, Conduit and Mfem IO libraries.

 Building VisIt_ with Pre-Installed (e.g. System) Libraries